timsliu/platypus/README.md

 ## [Installation](#installation)

-### PyPlatypus
-The installation instructions require the user to have some familiarity with using the terminal.To install PyCli, first clone the repository using the
+The installation instructions require the user to have some familiarity with using the terminal.To install Platypus, first clone the repository using the
 terminal:

 ```
 git clone https://github.com/timsliu/platypus.git
 ```

-Next, navigate to the python source file and install the PyPlatypus python library:
+Next, navigate to the Python source file and install the PyPlatypus Python library:

 ```
 cd platypus/py_platypus/src/